Skip to Content

 Inside St. Vitus Cathedral within the Prague Castle Walls

-One of the most photogenic churches we have visited is St. Vitus Cathedral, inside the walls of Prague Castle.
+One of the most photogenic churches we have visited is St Vitus Cathedral, which is located inside the walls of Prague Castle.
 A visit to this stunning cathedral is something you can’t miss while visiting Prague.

 Related: Your 1st Hand Guide to Prague Castle

 With all of Prague’s beautiful buildings getting most of the attention, most don’t make it out to see Prague’s ugliest building.
-Often amongst the top 10 ugliest buildings in the world, the Zizkov TV tower is in such stark contrast to the rest of the city.
+Often among the top 10 ugliest buildings in the world, the Zizkov TV Tower is such a stark contrast to the rest of the city.

-So why should you go see it while in Prague?
-Besides gawking at this 1960’s communist era eyesore, the tower also has a few observation decks with decent views of the city of Prague.
+So why is it one of the places in Prague you should go see?
+Besides gawking at this 1960s communist-era eyesore, the tower also has a few observation decks with decent views of the city of Prague.

 You can’t visit the Czech Republic without trying one of the country’s favorite liquors, Becherovka.
 This potent mix is distilled and blended with herbs and spices.
-Said to be a digestive aid, but it often feels like this is just an excuse to have a drink.
+It is said to be a digestive aid, but it often feels like this is just an excuse to have a drink.

 Things to do in Prague - Czech Republic - Original Pilsner Urquell Tasting Room Church-1